yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Network/CPSWng_virt_mac.rst

 In virtual MAC switch mode (mpu_1_0_ethswitch-device-0) the j721e-cpsw-virt-mac driver operates as part of the switch represented by number of CPSWng external ports.

-It can receive only traffic segregated to it by ethSwitch firmware which is, by default, *only unicast packets* to assigned MAC address.
+It can receive only traffic segregated to it by ethSwitch firmware which are:

+ - unicast packets to assigned MAC address
+ - multicast (MC) packets from registered MC addresses (exclusive, see :ref:`Multicast (MC) filtering<cpswng_virt_mac_mc_filtering>`)

 It can send any kind of packets, but how they are forwarded inside CPSWng switch HW is defined by learning process and ethSwitch firmware configuration.

 .. note::